leafo/lapis/docs/reference.md

 ### Using The Test Server

-While mocking a request is useful it doesn't give you access to the entire stack that your application uses.
+While mocking a request is useful, it doesn't give you access to the entire stack that your application uses.
 For that reason you can spawn up a *test* server which you can issue real HTTP requests to.